A quick and simple pasta dish with canned tuna. Great for lunch or dinner and comes together in 20 minutes!

 I recommend using spaghetti, angel hair, fettuccine, and linguine for a quicker cooking time.
 Penne, bowtie, fusilli, and ziti pasta works too but will take a bit more time to cook.

-- Tomatoes - I prefer using fresh tomatoes over canned tomatoes as it doesn't overpower the flavor of the tuna.
-Use plump tomatoes or cherry tomatoes alternatively.
+- Tomatoes - Opt for the freshness of ripe tomatoes instead of canned ones to avoid overpowering the flavor of the tuna.
+Choose plump tomatoes or cherry tomatoes alternatively.

 - Garlic - This is an important ingredient when cooking anything with fish or seafood.
 It's fragrant and nutty and brings out the best flavors of any seafood dish.

-- Olive Oil - Don't skimp on olive oil when making this Agli olio kind of pasta recipe.
+- Olive Oil or Extra Virgin Olive Oil- Don't skimp on olive oil when making this Agli olio kind of pasta recipe.
 It's the key to making the pasta glossy and extra delicious!

-- Spring onions (scallions) - Can be substituted with fresh parsley if preferred.
+- Spring onions (scallions) - Can be substituted with fresh parsley or fresh basil if preferred.

 - Lemon Juice - Another secret ingredient to masking the fishy taste of tuna.
 Also, the acid makes the sauce less greasy tasting.

-- Red Pepper flakes - Add red pepper flakes for some extra heat to the tuna pasta sauce.
+- Red Pepper Flakes - Sprinkle chili flakes for some extra heat to the tuna pasta sauce.
 Omit if preferred.

 Cooking tips:

-- Use a medium-size wide skillet to make it easier to toss the sauce and pasta.
+- Use a medium-sized skillet to make it easier to toss the sauce and pasta.

 - Heat the olive oil until just warm.
 Do not use hot oil as it can easily burn the garlic.